People

 Bachelor's in Mechanical Engineering

 Hayley is interested in working with medical devices and is currently analyzing the precision and accuracy of motion capture systems for hand tracking applications.
+She is also working on quantifying human kinematics through motion capture and neural networks.

 Contact: jdmcginnis@ucdavis.edu